IndexThePlanet/Logan/Proteins.md

 ## Fast access (indexed lookup)

 The protein and cluster files are indexed, enabling fast key-based queries without decompressing the files.
-The index file is provided separately.
-Keys can be the Logan50 clusters (for the fasta files) or the protein name (for the cluster mapping files).
+The index files are provided separately, see the above table.
+Keys can be the Logan50 clusters (for the two `logan_c1.0_*.fasta.zst`  files and the `*_cluster-to-protein.tsv.zst` files) or the protein name (for the `protein-to-cluster` TSV files).
 Use the scripts from [RolandFaure/zstd_block_compress](https://www.github.com/RolandFaure/zstd_block_compress).

 ### Query examples
 1. Retrieve all proteins in cluster `SRR21362335_1965_2`: